Shutdown button with Raspberry PI and Python

 Managing Poweroff Permissions

 As you know, poweroff/shutdown command in Raspberry PI requires root privileges (“sudo shutdown -h“).
-To avoid script from going in error because of missing superuser authentication, we need to allow pi user to execute poweroff command in “raspberrypi” host without needing to type root/superuser password.
+To avoid the script from going in error because of missing superuser authentication, we need to allow pi user to execute poweroff command in “raspberrypi” host without needing to type root/superuser password.
 This can be achieved by appending a specific row in sudoers file.
 Open to edit this file:

 sudo nano /etc/sudoers